 Teaching and Learning: We will continue to strive to improve the performance of our pupils at all levels, ensuring they get the best start in their education.
-The details of how we will achieve this will be covered in the School Improvement Plan 2019/20 which is nearing completion and will be made available upon request.
+We will introduce the necessary strategies to ensure every child has the best opportunity to achieve their maximum potential which is tailored to their individual needs.
+The details of how we will achieve this will be covered in the School Improvement Plan 2020/21 a copy of which, once completed, will be made available upon request.

-Curriculum: We will continue to review the curriculum to build on the changes introduced in 2018/19 with the aim of introducing a new, rounded curriculum that promotes cross curricular activity that will enhance the childrens learning.
+Curriculum: We will continue to review the curriculum to build on the changes introduced in 2019/20 with the aim of introducing a new, rounded curriculum that promotes cross curricular activity that will enhance the children's learning.
+We continue to enhance our 'Learning Adventures' which promote cross curricular activities and use them to help imbed key skills.

 Environmental: We will maintain a safe and happy environment to help our children to maximise their learning and assist them in achieving the highest possible levels of progress and attainment.
 We will do this by undertaking regular health and safety checks of the building and grounds and by ensuring all necessary resources are available to meet our children's needs.
-We are currently planning a bid for funding to meet the costs of perimeter fencing to improve safeguarding on the school site following the rejection of last year's bid.
-The bid will be submitted in December 2019 and, if successful work on the fence will start in mid-2020.

-We are also in the process of preparing a bid for roof works to the 1978 build area of the school.
-We are hoping that this can also be submitted in the December 2019 round of applications, but we are reliant on third parties to supply the relevant information and detail to enable us to submit this on time.
-We have had a full survey carried out of the roofing structure which did confirm RAAC (Reinforced Autoclaved Aerated Concrete).
-Immediate remedial works identified within the report have been carried out and 6 monthly checks have and will continue to be carried out by the specialist company, to ensure the safety of the structure.
+We are currently planning a bid for funding to complete roof works to the 1978 building area of the school.
+We have had a full survey carried out of the roofing structure which confirmed it was formed using Reinforced Autoclaved Aerated Concrete (RAAC).
+Remedial works identified within the report have been carried out and 6 monthly checks will continue to be carried out by the specialist company, to ensure the safety of the structure.
 Internal checks are also carried out on a weekly basis by our Site Manager who has received training to enable him to do this.